knifeyspoony/idapython_scripts/bit_tester/README.md

 The `ctx` parameter passed to these methods is a [action_ctx_base_t ](https://www.hex-rays.com/products/ida/support/sdkdoc/structaction__ctx__base__t.html) instance, which has many useful properties like `cur_ea`, `cur_func`, etc. so that your action can save time by not having to query for contextual information.

-### Putting it all Together
+## Putting it all Together
 To recap, we have created:
 * Code to convert a bit test value to a bit mask, and then find all applicable loaded enums and constants
 * Code to set an immediate value to a manual string in the disassembly view
 * A dialog box using *QtDesigner*, compiled to python with *uic*
 * An action handler, which:
 	* converts a bit test value to an existing enum constant
 	* finds all applicable enums for the constant
 	* creates a custom dialog box and populates it with our enum data
 	* receives the user selection, and modifies the disassembly view to show their selected enum constant
 * A plugin instance, which registers our action+handler

 We can put everything into a single .py file to make it easy to "install" the plugin.
 The resulting code is only ~300 lines of python.

 Here's an example usage of the finished product:

 ![Our plugin in action!](images/ida_qt_finished_product.png)

 <sup>Our plugin in action!</sup>

-Thanks for sticking it out and reading this article.
+Thanks for sticking it out and reading this.
 I hope it proves useful if you're writing your own plugin.